TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depthInstallation/TheInstallTool/Index.rst

-The "About" section describes each of the install tool sections and – more important – provides a possibility to change the install tool password which you should :underline:`always` do when installing TYPO3.
+The "About" section describes each of the install tool sections and – more important – provides a possibility to change the install tool password which you should *always* do when installing TYPO3.

 |img-13| **Change the install tool password**